 1. Establish your voice

-To effectively communicate with your social media audience and potential candidates, you need to establish a consistent style and tone of your Employer Brand voice.
+To effectively communicate with your social media audience and potential candidates, you need to establish a consistent style and tone of your Employer Brand voice and post regularly and on time."

 📣 Your Employer Brand voice should be: